greyshell/red_diary/crypto/hash_function/keynote.md

 - To ensure the integrity and authenticity of the downloaded file, we need to rely on `trusted mechanisms` such as Transport Layer Security (TLS) and hosting sites that cannot be compromised.
 - Message Authentication Code (MAC) addresses this issue by incorporating secrets, providing a solution that ensures both integrity and authenticity.
 The same we can achieve by signing the hash with private key(digital signature).

-2. Checksum
+## Checksum
 - Checksum term should be used for non crypto context.
 - Checksums are primarily used for error detection in data transmission or storage.
 They are designed to quickly identify accidental errors or corruption in data.
 - Checksum algorithms are often simpler and faster to compute.
 - They don't follow the hash property.
 In some cases, different inputs may produce the same checksum, leading to a collision.
 - Example, CRC32.

-3. Why `base64` encoding is used as a standard output of all hash functions
+## Why `base64` encoding is used as a standard output of all hash functions
 > The number of human-readable characters depends on the character set.
 ASCII consists of 128 characters however Unicode encompasses thousands of characters, making it more comprehensive than ASCII.
 - The larger the base, the less space it takes to display a binary string.
 - Base64 is commonly used to represent binary data in a human-readable format by using a set of 64 characters (hence the name Base64).
 - Base64 is not designed to extend the character set beyond the existing human-readable characters.
 Instead, it aims to encode binary data into a format that is safe for transmission over systems that may interpret binary data differently.

-4. Can we use crypto hash functions as `Random Oracles` or random string generation
+## Can we use crypto hash functions as `Random Oracles` or random string generation
 - Although the hash functions are designed in such a way that their digests are `unpredictable` and random but still we can't replace `Random Oracles` with real hash functions.

-5. Why does dev team afraid of upgrading the hash function
+## Challenges to upgrade hash function
-    - Support backward compatibility
+1. Support backward compatibility

 ## Verify the digest of a downloaded file
 ```bash